praF02/anevicon/README.md

             All receivers will be tested identically.
 Run multiple instances of this program to describe specific characteristics for each receiver.
-        --select-if <PORT>
-            Displays an interactive menu of network interfaces to use.
-If unset, a default one will be used.

-            It accepts a port number to which the program will bind all sockets, because it conflicts with the `--sender` option.
     -f, --send-file <FILENAME>
             Interpret the specified file content as a single packet and repeatedly send it to each receiver